 18.Should it be said to a king, ‘You are worthless,’ or to nobles, ‘You are evil’?

-19.How much less to Him who does not respect the persons of princes or regard a wealthy man above a poor one, since they all are the work of His hands?
+19.How much less to Him who shows no partiality to princes or regards a wealthy man more than a poor one.
+For they all are the work of His hands.

-20.At a moment, they die, and in the middle of the night people are convulsed and pass away, and a mighty man cannot turn away His hand.
+¶20.In a moment, men die, and in the middle of the night people are convulsed and pass away.
+Even mighty men are taken away without hand.

-21.For His eyes are upon the ways of man, and He sees all his steps.
+21.Surely, His eyes are upon the ways of man, and He sees every one of his steps.

-22.There is no darkness, and there is no deep shadow where workers of iniquity may hide themselves.
+22.There is no darkness, yea, there is no deep shadow where workers of iniquity may hide themselves.

-24.He breaks in pieces mighty men, without inquiry, and appoints others in their stead.
+24.He breaks mighty men into pieces, without inquiry, and appoints others in their stead.

-26.Because they are wicked, He strikes them in a place men can see
+26.because they are wicked.
+He strikes them in a place where men can watch,

 27.because they turned aside from following Him and thought upon none of His ways,

-28.so that they caused the cry of the poor man to come to Him, and He heard the cry of the humble people.
+28.so that they caused the cry of the poor man to come to Him, and He heard the cry of the afflicted people.

-30.lest a profane man reign, lest there be seducers of the people?
+30.He does so, lest a profane man reign, lest there be seducers of the people.

-31.For has he said to God, ‘I have borne chastisement; I will not do wrong,
+31.When has he said to God, ‘I have exalted myself; I will not keep doing wrong.’

-32.What I do not see, teach me.
-If I have done iniquity, I will not again.’
+32.Or, ‘What I do not see, teach me.
+If I have done iniquity, I will not again’?

-33.Will He requite as suits you?
-For you have rejected this.
-You must certainly choose, and not I. So then, speak what you know!
+¶33.
+“Does He recompense as suits you?
+But you have rejected this.
+You must certainly choose, and not I. So then, declare what you know!

-35.‘Job does not speak according to knowledge, and his words are not prudent.’
+35.‘Job speaks without knowledge, and his words are not prudent.

 Job 35